 In 2020, I won the Tom Fairley Award for Editorial Excellence for my work on Indigenous Relations by Bob Joseph with Cynthia F. Joseph.
 In 2017 I was a finalist for the Tom Fairley Award for my work on Yiddish for Pirates by Gary Barwin.

-Amanda has worked with Canadian and international authors including Naomi Klein, Charles Foran, Gary Barwin, Liz Harmer, Micah White, Carol Shaben, Tzeporah Berman, Yann Martel, Wayne Johnston, Edmund Metatawabin, Astra Taylor, John Vaillant, Adria Vasil, Paul Seesequasis, Clayton Thomas-Muller, Kate Harris, and J.B.
+I’ve worked with authors including Naomi Klein, Michael Bungay Stanier, Charles Foran, Gary Barwin, Liz Harmer, Micah White, Carol Shaben, Tzeporah Berman, Yann Martel, Wayne Johnston, Edmund Metatawabin, Astra Taylor, John Vaillant, Adria Vasil, Paul Seesequasis, Clayton Thomas-Müller, Kate Harris, and J.B.
 MacKinnon.
-She has also edited posthumous collections by Jane Jacobs and Carol Shields.
+I’ve also edited posthumous collections by Jane Jacobs and Carol Shields.

-Amanda holds an MA in English literature and a postgraduate certificate in teaching and learning in higher education, both from the University of British Columbia.
-For her MA she specialized in spatial studies, book history/print culture, American literature, and autobiography.
-For her graduate work, Amanda was the recipient of a Graduate Entrance Scholarship, SSHRC Canadian Graduate Scholarship, and the Butler Award.
-She also studied publishing and editing at Simon Fraser University, where she was the recipient of the Garner Book Publishing Award, and Ryerson University, where she won the Rosemary Shipton Award for Excellence in Copy Editing.
-In August 2017, Amanda completed the week-long Editing Indigenous Manuscripts course at Humber College, facilitated by Warren Cariou, Cherie Dimaline, Gregory Scofield, and Greg Younging.
+I hold an MA in English literature and a postgraduate certificate in teaching and learning in higher education, both from the University of British Columbia.
+For my MA, I specialized in spatial studies, book history/print culture, American literature, and autobiography.
+For my graduate work, I was the recipient of a Graduate Entrance Scholarship, SSHRC Canadian Graduate Scholarship, and the Butler Award.